zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 ![Model Drift Check Failure](../assets/posts/deepchecks/model_drift_failure.png)

 Some of these failures can be silenced by tweaking the test parameters to be less sensitive.
-The data integrity test can be configured to ignore highly correlated features and the model drift test can be configured with a higher threshold for the performance difference, as shown here:
+The data integrity test can be configured to ignore highly-correlated features and the model drift test can be configured with a higher threshold for the performance difference, as shown here: